Dheepa1234/bamazon-app/README.md

 The app requires NPM packages and a package JSON to work properly in the command line.

-So far, I am not able to get this app functioning properly.
+I have added a text image to this repository to show how I have tried to get the app working so far.